-- Extended Care, the labs, and gyms will be safely divided to accommodate sub cohorts. - Water bottle filling stations have been installed throughout campus to replace drinking fountains wherever possible.
-The remaining drinking fountains have been turned off.
+- Extended Care, the labs, and gyms will be safely divided to accommodate sub - Water bottle filling stations have been installed throughout campus to replace drinking fountains wherever possible.

 Office Capacity

 - SJND will restrict the number of persons in the offices to maintain social distancing. - Only one family at a time is allowed to be in the front office along with office personnel. - Plexiglass protective panels have been installed between office personnel and visitors.